iamwhil/multi-tenant-demo/README.md

 This README would normally document whatever steps are necessary to get the application up and running.
 It does not.

 This is a demo for a multi tenant system utilizing Ruby on Rails utilizing scopes to implement multi tenant functionality.
 It has 2 example models - Organizations and Users.
-Users will belong to an Organization, and each Organization should be able to login via their own subdomain.
+Users will belong to an Organization, and each Organization should be scoped via their subdomain.

 This is a demo which also explains to PAIRIN users why we will pursue a scope based multi-tenant system over a schema based system.
 While both have there benefits, our circumstances and existing system mesh better with the scopes.